 Based on the number of stems you are planting; you can use medium to large size orchid pots.
 Provide enough space to the plant, so its root can grow and expand and don’t get choked.

 If you have to pick between clay or plastic container, then it’s better to use a clay container as it allows better airflows to the roots of the plant.
-The clay exterior also quickly dries off that prevents the growth of the fungus to the roots.
+The clay exterior also quickly dries off which prevents the growth of the fungus to the roots.

 What Soil Should You Use For Dendrobium Nobile Orchid?